Recall Stars Classes

 Further course details

-The Recall Stars course is held outdoors in a securely-fenced grass paddock at K9 Woodland Services, located just off the A4074 at Summer Cottage, Cane End, RG4 9HG, approximately equidistant between the main local towns of Henley-on-Thames, Reading and Wallingford, which are all around a 15 minute drive away.
+The Recall Stars course is held outdoors in a securely-fenced grass paddock at K9 Woodland Services, located just off the A4074 at Summer Barn, Cane End, RG4 9HG, approximately equidistant between the main local towns of Henley-on-Thames, Reading and Wallingford, which are all around a 15 minute drive away.

 6 week course: £120.00